Tongue Piercing Pain: How Much Do They Hurt?

 Remember that the type of jewelry you chose will influence the final cost of the piercing.
 Don’t cut corners on your body and your health as it will often cost more in the long run.

-The initial tongue piercing pain lasts only a few seconds.
+The initial piercing pain only lasts a few seconds.
 However, your tongue will remain sore during the healing process.
 Most people experience noticeable swelling after piercing, but this is a normal reaction.

 Your tongue will be tender and somewhat painful during the period that it’s swollen, and it will also likely bleed every now and then.
 Fortunately, this stage usually only lasts about 5 days.
-Some swelling may remain for the full first week, but it should go down soon after that.
+Some swelling may remain for the full first week, but it should begin to recuce after that.

-Once the swelling is gone, you may continue to experience brief periods of pain if you tug at or bite down on your tongue jewelry, until it’s fully healed at about 3 to 4 weeks.
+Once the swelling is gone, you may continue to experience brief periods of pain for a few weeks if you tug at or bite down on your tongue jewelry.

 What Factors Can Affect Tongue Piercing Pain?

-If you’re still on the fence about whether you want to get a tongue piercing, know that there are factors that can in part determine how much pain you experience.
+If you’re still on the fence about whether you want to get a tongue piercing, know that there are factors that can determine how much pain you experience.

 • The experience level of your piercer; if you get pierced in the wrong place, you’re likely to experience more pain or complications

-• Whether you get just one piercing or decide to go for a double tongue piercing (which would double the amount of pain during the procedure)
+• How many you decide to get.
+Whether you get just one piercing or decide to go for a double tongue piercing (which would double the amount of pain during the procedure)

-• Your personal threshold for pain; some tolerate pain better than others
+• Your threshold for pain.
+Some tolerate pain better than others

-• Your mindset about getting your tongue pierced; if you feel informed and confident, you’re more likely to tolerate the pain than if you go in nervous and unsure
+• Your current mindset. if you feel informed and confident, you’re more likely to tolerate the pain than if you go in nervous and unsure

 Unfortunately, you cannot use a numbing cream for mouth piercings.
-But most people find tongue piercings tolerable anyway.
+But most people find tongue piercings perfectly tolerable without it.

 You can actually use a few different methods to offset the pain of a tongue piercing.
 Here’s what I suggest.